POPLPRAC 702 : Adult Mental Health and CBT Skills for Primary Care

 This course is a standard point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

 For this course, the majority of work is self-directed and online.
 You can expect 1 hour of online lectures per week, 1-3 hours reading and thinking about the content, 2 consecutive days of on-campus block teaching (clinical skills workshop), and 1-2 hours of work per week on assignments (this will ebb and flow across the semester).

-Attendance is required at the scheduled 2-day campus teaching, to complete components of the course.
+Attendance is required at the scheduled 2-day campus teaching, to complete the practical/applied components of the course.